stanmaz/BBOalert/README.md

 BBOalert requires the following :

 - BBO in split screen mode (Account + Settings + Split Screen)
-- BBO used with 'Confirm Bids' enabled (Account + Settings + Confirm Bids)
+- BBO used with 'Confirm Bids' enabled (Account + Settings + Confirm Bids).
+This will give you the opportunity to verify if the explanation is correct, before sending it to the opponents.

 At the first BBO session, you should :